Check out results from Run Norwich 2019!

 We thought it might be this year, having sold out in four days in 2019, but we didn’t expect it to be that quick.
-Nor, judging by our inbox today, did many of you.
+Nor, judging by our inbox 0n the day after entry day, did many of you.

-If you weren’t one of the lucky 8,500 entrants who secured their place yesterday, we’ve outlined the various ways you could still be there on the big day.
+If you weren’t one of the lucky 8,500 entrants who secured their place, we’ve outlined the various ways you could still be there on the big day.

 We (race organisers the Community Sports Foundation) also sold out all of our places yesterday.
 As the official race charity, we have a large number of runners taking part this year (over 550), so it’s likely our waiting list will come into play.